DSestu/MH-Wilds-Tools/EXPLANATION.md

 2. The problem is defined by:
    - An objective function to maximize or minimize
    - A set of constraints that must be satisfied
-   - Bounds on variables
+   - Domains for variables

-### Why is MIP original and useful?
+### Why is CP original and useful?

 1. **Declarative approach**
    - Instead of writing step-by-step instructions
    - You describe WHAT you want, not HOW to get it
    - The solver figures out the solution path

-2. **Guaranteed optimality**
+2. **Guaranteed feasibility**
-   - When a solution is found, it's mathematically proven to be optimal
+   - When a solution is found, it satisfies all constraints
-   - No need to wonder if a better solution exists
+   - No need to wonder if constraints are violated

 3. **Complex constraints**
    - Can handle hundreds or thousands of interrelated constraints